 develop productive communication strategies,

-teach teens to manage emotions and thoughts,
+teach teens and pre-teens to manage emotions and thoughts,

 process conflicts effectively,

 encourage kids to make more effective and healthier choices.

 Our role is also to assist parents in advocating for necessary services, and to promote coordination and consistency between individuals involved with your kids.
 Coordination and communication so often strengthens our kids and promotes health, growth and achievement across as many settings as possible.

 Young Adult Therapy

 Do you guys have a paragraph about college life, and transitioning between college and first job to put here?
 Robert Wilson is good with this age range, so maybe we can sprinkle his name once in this section.